Conservatory/CACKey/README.md

 to a PC/SC compliant reader.
 It performs a similar function to "CoolKey", but only supports Government Smartcards.
 It supports all Government Smartcards that implement the Government Smartcard Interoperability Specification (GSC-IS) v2.1 or newer.

+The following site is the "upstream" version: http://cackey.rkeene.org/

+The conservatory version is only interesting in that it preserves some information about licensing/copyrights that may not be documented in the upstream.

 ### Release information:
 - pkg: CACKey version 20140418